 ILD can affect the lungs primarily by inflammation, scarring, or a mix of both.
 On this page, you’ll find information about ILD that scars the lungs and continues to get worse over time (which may be referred to as a chronic ILD with worsening fibrosis) and your options to help manage this type of ILD.
 If you have an ILD with inflammation, ask your healthcare provider about management options.

 Call 1-844-473-2638 for support.

-Options for Managing Chronic ILD with Worsening Fibrosis
+Options for Helping to Manage Chronic ILD with Worsening Fibrosis

 Below are some management options for chronic ILD with worsening fibrosis.
 Once you’ve discussed these options with your healthcare provider, you can work together to create a disease management plan that’s best for you.

 Pulmonary rehab includes a range of conditioning and breathing exercises, as well as lifestyle education, like how to manage stress and nutritional counseling.
 The goal is to help people with ILD understand their breathing, function to the best of their ability, and increase strength and endurance.
 Pulmonary rehab should be started right away for those who are eligible.

 Oxygen therapy helps to supply additional oxygen to patients who have low oxygen levels.
 It may help reduce breathlessness, enabling the individual to perform physical activities, like pulmonary rehab exercises.

 Taking part in clinical trials may be an option for some people with ILD.
 Talk with your healthcare team about your condition and your options.